aframevr/aframe/docs/introduction/interactions-and-controllers.md

 A-Frame provides components for controllers across the spectrum as supported by their respective WebVR browsers through the [Gamepad Web API][gamepad].
-There are components for Vive, Oculus Touch, Daydream, and GearVR controllers.
+There are components for Vive, Oculus Touch, Daydream, GearVR and Oculus Go controllers.

 To inspect the Gamepad object for poking around or to get the Gamepad ID, we can call `navigator.getGamepads()` in the browser console.
 This will return a